mmatschiner/tutorials/multiple_sequence_alignment/README.md

 <a name="q4"></a>

-* **Question 4:** Even after realigning, I would consider the region between positions 1,020 and 1,040 unreliably aligned, but I tend to say that it looks better afterwards.
+* **Question 4:** Even after realigning, I would consider the region between positions 1,020 and 1,040 unreliably aligned even though it looks better afterwards.

 <a name="q5"></a>